Independence Little Free Libraries

 - River Walk Park has an LFL on the trail close to the playground equipment.
 It has a fun, tropical fish and was designed by Pam Russell.

-- 5th Ward Park LFL is located in the NW corner of the diagonal walk and features charming book designs by Kara Vance.
+- 5th Ward Park LFL is located in the SE corner of the diagonal walk and features charming book designs by Kara Vance.

 - Liberty Park LFL, across from the Mill, is a stunning replica of the Mill designed by Steve Russell.